nortikin/sverchok/docs/nodes/transforms/rotate_mk3.rst

 Euler Rotation
 --------------

-This mode is used to perform Euler rotations, refered to an Eular gimbal.
+This mode is used to perform Euler rotations, referred to an Eular gimbal.
 A gimbal is a set of 3 axis that have a hierarchical relationship between them.

 Inputs
 ^^^^^^